delivervaluedaily/manifesto/README.md

 Some situations do warrant spending time doing R&D or planning up front.
 But in many cases they should also be done using a "deliver value daily" approach, and should focus on derisking later phases and empowering them to act on feedback.

-Put another way: having a value chain is acceptable if value can move through the chain frequently and it enables flexibility within subsequent steps.
+Put another way: a value chain is acceptable if value can move through the chain frequently and it enables flexibility within subsequent steps.

 ## But... everything that's valuable will take more than a day?